tobydigz/swapi/routes.md

 Name | Type | description
 ---- | ---- | -----------
-id | string | The id of this comment date | string | The ISO 8601 date format of the comment post date content | string | The contents of this comment ip_address | string | The IP Address of the poster
+id | int | The id of this comment movie_id | int | The id of the movie the comment belongs to created_at | string | The ISO 8601 date format of the comment post date content | string | The contents of this comment ip_address | string | The IP Address of the poster